Biometix/biometix.github.io/playbook/cli.md

 ### Match Specific File Formats

-If your input folder contains files in various formats and you want to focus on specific formats, you can effortlessly identifies and processes the files with this command:
+If the input folder contains files in various formats and you want to focus on specific formats, the files can be identified and processed with this command:

 ``` sh
 ./run.sh --input data/input/ --mode iris --search "jp2 pgm bmp"